 When Sonic Team reunited and started work on their three dimensional follow-up to the classic Sonic games, Sonic Adventure, it was decided they would revive the pink hedgehog and give her a starring role in the game.
-Yuji Uekawa, the man who would redesign all the classic characters, woud radically change Amy's design, with her clothing and hairstyle being completely revamped, and the character being made slightly older.
+Yuji Uekawa, the man who would redesign all the classic characters, would radically change Amy's design, with her clothing and hairstyle being completely revamped, and the character being made slightly older.
 The hammer would return, now as the Piko Piko Hammer, which would become a defining weapon for the character moving forward.

 It is implied that before the events of Sonic the Hedgehog CD, Amy Rose was already obsessed with Sonic the Hedgehog.
-Having always loved fortunes and other mystical practices, it only made sense that she would possess her own tarot cards.
+Having always loved fortunes and other mystical practices, it only made sense that she would possess her own fortune cards.
 Using them, she was told that she was to have a "destined" encounter with Sonic on the Little Planet.
 Excited, she rushed over to Never Lake, the place where the small planet appears one month out of the year, and quickly made it to the terrain.
 It wasn't long before she ran into her crush, Sonic, in Palmtree Panic, and couldn't help but excitingly grabbing onto her hero, a fact he was none too pleased with.
 Her happiness was short lived, for as she continued to follow Sonic into Collision Chaos, she was kidnapped by Dr. Eggman's latest creation, Metal Sonic.
 Though Sonic eventually rescued Amy from her capture, and saved Little Planet from Eggman's grasp, he did not reciprocate Amy's advances.

 While she would try to become a part of Sonic's inner circle, it would not be until Eggman's attack on Station Square that Amy was able to become part of the main cast of the Sonic the Hedgehog series.